-As well as the basic tour which costs £10.00, and includes 3 drams, there are other variations to suit people with more or less time available, including an £85 tour taking in a visit to the water source, the peat banks and culminating in bottling your own 25cl straight from the cask.
+As well as the basic tour which costs £10.00, and includes 3 drams, there are other variations to suit people with more or less time available, including an £100 tour taking in a visit to the water source, the peat banks and culminating in bottling your own 25cl straight from the cask.
 See the website for times and details of all tours - book tours on 01496 302418 (Mon-Fri 11:00 to 16:00).

-Laphroaig is one of the few distilleries still to have its own malting floor (others are Bowmore, Kilchoman, Balvenie, Springbank, Highland Park), though most of the malt now comes from Port Ellen Maltings.
+Laphroaig is one of the few distilleries still to have its own malting floor (others are Bowmore, Kilchoman, Balvenie, Springbank, Highland Park), though most of Laphroaig's malt now comes from Port Ellen Maltings.

 Laphroaig (pronounced La-froyg) is the first of the three distilleries in quick succession on the road out of Port Ellen.

 Founded by brothers Alexander and Donald Johnston, whose father went on to establish Lagavulin just down the road in 1816.
 Alexander had already died by the time Donald fell into a vat of boiling burnt ale, his son Dugald was only 11, so Laphroaig was managed by Walter Graham from Lagavulin until Dugald was old enough to take over.
 Relations between the two neighbouring distilleries were to become much more strained later (see Lagavulin page and Malt Madness).